NEGRO LEAGUES BASEBALL MUSEUM

 HISTORY: The Negro Leagues were established in 1920 by Andrew “Rube” Foster in a meeting held at the Paseo YMCA.
 A site on the National Register of Historic Places, the building is located two blocks from the Museums at 18th & Vine.
 First functioning out of a one-room office, the NLBM eventually joined the American Jazz Museum in 1997 in a $20-million facility housing both entities.

-WHERE TO EAT: The original Arthur Bryant’s Barbecue (1727 Brooklyn Ave.) is a few blocks to the east, along with Gates Bar-B-Q off of 12th and Brooklyn Ave.
+WHERE TO EAT: The original Arthur Bryant’s Barbecue (1727 Brooklyn Ave.) is a few blocks to the east, along with Gates Bar-B-Q (1325 Emanuel Cleaver II Blvd).

 ANNUAL SPECIAL EVENTS: